mqureshi12/Flixy/README.md

 <img src="YOUR_GIF_URL_HERE" width=450><br>

 ### Notes
-- Had some trouble with autoresizing at fist.
+- Had some trouble with autoresizing at first.

 ---